Revised webCAPE Testing Guidelines.

 required to take the webCAPE Placement Exam

-- Have never taken a Spanish or French course in grade school or high school
+- Have never taken any course in the language of study in grade school or high school

 - Received a C or better in a college